Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

 II.
 The Deadliest Hurricanes

-- The Great Hurricane (Hurricane San Calixto II)
+- The Great Hurricane of 1780 (Hurricane San Calixto II)

 - Hurricane Mitch